AdiM3500/CSC591-R-Tree-Operations-in-C-/README.md

 Goal: Build an R-Tree

 Lookup and Range unit-tests are passing.
 4 out of 7 insertion unit_tests are passing.
+ALL kNN unit_tests are passing

 ## Build Instructions